-- Parental guarantees i.e a guarantee from your parents or co-borrower’s mum and dad
+- Your parents or your co-borrower’s mum and dad

 - Your adult children

 - De facto partners

-The following immediate family members are also acceptable as an exception to standard policy:
+The following family members can also be acceptable, as exceptions to standard policy:

-The following family members are typically unacceptable but can be acceptable depending on their relationship with you:
+The following family members are typically unacceptable but can sometimes be allowed, depending on their relationship with you:

 - Uncle and aunt